Suddenly last year, maternity leave got a makeover, courtesy of a most improbable source: Shinzo Abe.

 So in 1995, the government rolled out “daddy leave.”
 It didn’t make paternity leave mandatory, but couples lost a month of subsidized leave if the father took less than a month off.
 That meant he could no longer transfer all of his leave to his wife.
-The new policy also compensated fathers and mothers at 90% of their wages, making it harder for fathers to turn down.“Society is a mirror of the family.
-The only way to achieve equality in society is to achieve equality in the home.”
+The new policy also compensated fathers and mothers at 90% of their wages, making it harder for fathers to turn down.

 And it worked.
 Within a few years, more than four out of every five fathers stayed at home.
 And when the government added another month to “daddy leave” in 2002, the amount of time they took off more than doubled.
 The government also upped the reimbursement ceiling to make the package more attractive to high-earning men.

 As it stands now, each parent gets a 60-day “daddy” and “mommy” quota (pdf, p.2) paid at 78% of earnings—all of which must be taken.
 After that, the couple has 270 days paid at 78% of earnings to split as they choose, followed by another 90 paid at a flat rate.
 Parents also get additional part-time leave and the right to flexible hours up until their child is eight years old.